 Environmental conditions play an active role in plant production.
-Abiotic stress such as drought, high temperature, soil salinity, chilling etc. may decrease agricultural prolificacy.
-Plants can regulate to survive under adverse circumstances with secondary metabolites.
-Water is also important in the growth and productivity of medical and aromatic plants as well as in many cultivated plants.
-Especially water deficiency is important dilemma on medicinal and aromatic plants in growing season.
+Abiotic stress such as drought, high temperature, soil salinity, chilling may decrease agricultural prolificacy.
+Plants can manage to survive under adverse circumstances with secondary metabolites.
+Water is also important in the growth and productivity of medical and aromatic plants similar to many cultivated plants.
+Especially water deficiency is important problem on medicinal and aromatic plants in growing season.
 Although lack of water reduced yield of aerial parts, it can enhanced accumulation of more metabolites to prevent from oxidization damage in plant tissues (Farahini et al., 2009; Bettaieb et al., 2011; Manukyan, 2011; Abdelmajeed et al., 2013).
 Salvia officinalis L. (sage) is one of the economically important species in Lamiaceae family that sage is a perennial woody sub-shrub and blue to purplish flowers.
 It is used for many purposes in ancient times.
 Leaves of Salvia officinalis L. are consumed in foods, drugs and perfumery industries and they have antioxidative properties.
 Additionally, other significant effects are antibacterial, fungistatic, virustatic, astringent, hypoglycemic and cytotoxic activities (Bernotiene et al., 2007; Bettaieb et al., 2009; Zervoudakis et al., 2012; Corell et al., 2012; Porte et al., 2013; Tosun et al., 2014; Said-Al Ahl et al., 2015).
-Salvia officinalis L. is native to the Mediterranean region and sage is cultivated several countries but it is not spread out in Turkish natural flora.
-It can easily growth in west coast of Anatolia.
+Salvia officinalis L. is native to the Mediterranean region and sage is cultivated in several countries but it is not widely found in the Turkish natural flora.
+It can easily grow in the western coast of Anatolia.

-The aim of this study is to investigate the effect of irrigation arrangement and nitrogen application on herbal yields, quantity of essential oils and antioxidant capacity of Salvia officinalis L. in field conditions in Mediterranean climate zone.
+The aim of this study was to investigate the effect of irrigation arrangements and nitrogen applications on herbal yield, quantity of essential oils and antioxidant capacity of Salvia officinalis L. under the field conditions in the Mediterranean climate zone of Turkey.

-MATERIAL AND METHODS
+MATERIALS AND METHODS

-The field experiments were conducted in 2012 and 2013 in Department of Field Crops, Faculty of Agriculture, Ege University, İzmir.
+The field experiment was conducted in 2012 and 2013 in the Department of Field Crops, Faculty of Agriculture, Ege University, located at Bornova-İzmir.
 The temperature, rainfall and humidity of the growing years are shown in Table 1.
 The mean annual temperature was 18.6 and 18.5°C, and the total annual precipitation was 799.3 and 854.7 mm in 2012 and 2013, respectively.